TimalU27/susboard/README.md

 AMONGUS themed micro pad

 # notice
-1. experiemneting with pcb designs
+1. experimenting with pcb designs
 2. need further measurement and clearance with promicro and standoffs